dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 In order to follow this tutorial, the following tools are required:

 * npm and Node: As Ionic projects are built using modern web technologies, [download and install Node and npm](https://nodejs.org/en/download/), the popular JavaScript package manager.
-* Xcode and/or Android Studio, along with a mobile device: We’ll be deploying the app to your mobile device of choice, so iOS and Android native tooling is required.
-Xcode is downloaded from the Mac App Store and Android Studio [here](https://developer.android.com/studio/).
+* Xcode and/or Android Studio, along with a mobile device: You’ll be deploying the app to your mobile device of choice, so iOS and Android native tooling is required.
+Xcode is downloaded from the Mac App Store and Android Studio can be downloaded from the [official Android Studio site](https://developer.android.com/studio/).
-* Code editor: [VSCode](https://code.visualstudio.com/) is a great choice.
+* Code editor: [Visual Studio Code](https://code.visualstudio.com/) is a great choice.

 ## Configuring Auth0